Merthyr Rising: Outcome

-Lewsyn yr Heliwr's sentence was downgraded to a life sentence and penal transportation to Australia when one of the police officers who had tried to disperse the crowd testified that he had tried to shield him from the rioters.
+Lewsyn yr Heliwr's sentence was downgraded to a life sentence and penal transportation to Australia after one of the police officers who had tried to disperse the crowd testified that he had tried to shield him from the attack.
 He was transported aboard the vessel John in 1832 and died 6 September 1847 in Port Macquarie, New South Wales.

-Following this reprieve the British government, led by Charles Grey, 2nd Earl Grey, was determined that at least one rebel should die as an example of what happened to rebels.
-The people of Merthyr Tydfil were convinced that Richard Lewis (Dic Penderyn) was not responsible for the stabbing, and 11,000 signed a petition demanding his release.
-The government refused, and Richard Lewis was hanged at Cardiff Market on August 13, 1831.
+Following this reprieve, the Grey ministry was determined that at least one civil rights protestor should die as an example of what had happened.
+However, the people of Merthyr Tydfil were convinced that Richard Lewis (Dic Penderyn) was not responsible for the stabbing, and 11,000 signed a petition demanding his release.
+Nevertheless, the government refused, and Richard Lewis was hanged at Cardiff Market on August 13, 1831.

 In 1874, a Congregational minister, the Rev. Evan Evans, said that a man called Ianto Parker had given him a death-bed confession, saying that he had stabbed Donald Black and then fled to America fearing capture by the authorities.
 James Abbott, a hairdresser from Merthyr Tydfil who had testified at Penderyn's trial, later said that he had lied under oath, claiming that he had been instructed to do so by Lord Melbourne.